|

 Following the interviews,

-the committee will select six students and three
+the committee will select up to six students and three

 alternates.
 All applicants will be notified in writing regarding their acceptance for the program in